 Reduced Barrier Properties

-In packaging applications, weathering can compromise the foilโs ability to act as a barrier against moisture, air, or contaminants.
+In packaging, weathering can weaken the foil’s ability to block moisture, air, or contaminants.

 How To Prevent Aluminum Foil Weathering